Governance Advisory Groups

 Join with us and contribute to the mission of the Church

-The Diocese of Maitland-Newcastle extends a warm invitation to journey with us together in faith, respectful dialogue and shared discernment as we establish our new Councils, Boards and Committees.
+The Diocese of Maitland-Newcastle warmly invites you to once again journey with us in faith, open dialogue and discernment as we continue to establish and strengthen our new Councils and Advisory Boards.

 Governance Structure of the Diocese

-In the Diocese of Maitland-Newcastle, we have been working on a new Diocesan Governance Structure, which reflects extensive consultation, careful review, and our commitment to working as Many parts, One body, One mission.
+In the Diocese of Maitland-Newcastle, a refreshed Diocesan Governance Structure was launched in late 2025, which reflected extensive consultation, careful review, and our commitment to working as Many parts, One body, One mission.

 The new structure considers both civil and church law, and is designed to foster greater collaboration, transparency and synodal leadership.
 The revision of our Diocesan Governance Structure is part of what the Church refers to as Structures of Participation.
 The new advisory boards and councils that will make up our Governance Structure will operate in a synodal mode.

 Overall, these changes aim to enhance accountability and unity across our work.
-We will have our new advisory groups meeting from February 2026.
+New advisory group meeting commenced from February 2026.

 Read more about synodality at the Catholic Diocese of Maitland-Newcastle here.